Psmith9263/CSE2050/README.md

 # Welcome!

-This is a list of all classes we've gone over so far.
-Feel free to download and use them throughout the semester!
+This is a list of all useful data structures we've gone over so far.
+Feel free to download and use them!